This guide covers South Canterbury only. For other parts of the Canterbury Region, please refer to the Zero Waste in Canterbury homepage.

 Reusable bags (shopping bags, produce bags and bulk bin bags)

 Say “no straw thanks” next time you order a drink out and either use your mouth to drink, or get yourself a reusable metal straw instead.
-If you’re keen on a reusable metal straw, you can get them from Southern Alps Outdoors, 8 Market Place, Twizel; Mackenzie Lotto Plus, 9 Market Place, Twizel; and The Cottage Pantry, 24 Wilson Street, Geraldine.
+If you’re keen on a reusable metal straw, you can get them from Southern Alps Outdoors, 8 Market Place, Twizel; Mackenzie Lotto Plus, 9 Market Place, Twizel; The Cottage Pantry, 24 Wilson Street, Geraldine; and at Geraldine Farmers’ Market, outside St Mary’s Church on Talbot Street, 9am to 12.30pm

 Reusable lunch boxes/containers